How To Start A Virtual Bookkeeping Business

 - Get your own domain name (through GoDaddy or DreamHost)

 - Pay ~$6 a month for a professional email.

 Plus, G Suite gives you 30GB Cloud Storage, shared calendars, and access to G Docs, Sheets, Slides, and other office tools.

-This helps you keep client files organized, protected, and backed up on the Cloud, which you can access from anywhere.
+This helps you keep clients files organized, protected, and backed up on a cloud you can access from anywhere.